theborakompanioni/azure-docs.de-de/articles/vs-azure-tools-setting-up-named-authentication-credentials.md

 <properties
-   pageTitle="Einrichten benannter Authentifizierungsanmeldeinformationen | Microsoft Azure"
-   description="Erfahren Sie, wie Sie die Anmeldeinformationen angeben, mit denen Visual Studio Anforderungen für Azure authentifizieren kann, um eine Anwendung von Visual Studio aus in Azure zu veröffentlichen oder einen vorhandenen Clouddienst zu überwachen. " services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Setting Up Named Authentication Credentials | Microsoft Azure" description="Learn how to to provide credentials that Visual Studio can use to authenticate requests to Azure to publish an application to Azure from Visual Studio or to monitor an existing cloud service.. " services="visual-studio-online" documentationCenter="na" authors="TomArcher"